isFakeAccount/psnawp/README.md

 ## Contribution

-All bug reposts and features requests are welcomed although I am new at making python libraries, so it may take me a while to implement some features.
+All bug reposts and features requests are welcomed, although I am new at making python libraries, so it may take me a while to implement some features.
 Suggestions are welcomes if I am doing something that is an unconventional way of doing it.

 ## Disclaimer